MRAlirad/foundry-fund-me/README.md

 }
 ```

 In order to be able to deploy a mock contract we need ... a mock contract.
 So, in `test` folder please create a new folder called `mocks`.
 Inside `mocks` create a new file `MockV3Aggregator.sol`.
 Rewriting the AggregatorV3 as a mock is not the easiest task out there.
-Please copy the contents of [this contract](https://github.com/Cyfrin/foundry-fund-me-f23/blob/main/test/mock/MockV3Aggregator.sol) into your newly created file.
+Please copy the contents of [this contract](https://github.com/MRAlirad/foundry-fund-me/blob/master/test/mock/MockV3Aggregator.sol) into your newly created file.

-What next?

 We need to import this in our `HelperConfig.s.sol` file and deploy it in the `getAnvilEthConfig` then return the address.